mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 ***

 To cope with the pain and suicidal ideations I developed an intense practise of meditation.

-I found it easiest to get started with the book Meditation in Plain English and meditating lying down on the ground.
+I found it easiest to get started with the book Meditation in Plain English and meditating lying on the ground.
 I soon bought a zafu, a meditation mat, a meditation bench, a mala bead braclet and necklace and a small Buddha statue for a personal altar.